GabeScott/standard-works-vault/General Conference/2006 April - The Need for Greater Kindness.md

 There is no end to the good we can do, to the influence we can have with others.
 Let us not dwell on the critical or the negative.
 Let us pray for strength; let us pray for capacity and desire to assist others.
 Let us radiate the light of the gospel at all times and all places, that the Spirit of the Redeemer may radiate from us.

-In the words of the Lord to Joshua, brethren, “be strong and of a good courage; be not afraid, neither be thou dismayed: for the Lord thy God [will be] with thee whithersoever thou goest” (Josh.
-1:9).
+In the words of the Lord to Joshua, brethren, “be strong and of a good courage; be not afraid, neither be thou dismayed: for the Lord thy God \[will be\] with thee whithersoever thou goest” ([[Joshua 1.9|Joshua 1:9]]).

 In the name of the Lord Jesus Christ, amen.